 Study Abroad Scholarships

 - The Exchange Programs Scholarship In an effort to strengthen our partnerships with our exchange partners, we will offer three $3,500 scholarships for students applying to study at one of the institutions with which Northeastern has an exchange agreement.
 These scholarships are open to all students in good academic standing who meet eligibility requirements for study at one of our exchange partner institutions.
 For a list of these universities, please visit our Incoming Exchange page.
-Deadline: Spring and Fall 2014 deadlines have passed.
+Deadline: Spring 2015 deadline - October 1, 2014.
+Apply here!

 - Beijing Institute of Technology Scholarship All applicants to the Beijing Institute of Technology will be considered for a scholarship to help defer the majority of costs related to housing and medical insurance and some costs for transportation and food while in Beijing!